jens-limbach/SSv2-extensibility-workshop/README.md

 **Pre-requisites:**
 - You should have admin access to a SAP Sales and Service Cloud Version 2 system.

-After this you will have created and learned the following:
+After you completed this guide you will have created and learned the following:
 <img src="images/YouLearn.png">

 ## Table of Contents